-Know Your Arts Advocates: APAP's Mario Garcia Durham : The RecordAs his organization hosts its annual conference, the head of the Association of Performing Arts Presenters talks about confronting the hidden challenges of putting on a show, from procuring artist visas to dealing with technological disturbances.
+Know Your Arts Advocates: APAP's Mario Garcia Durham : The RecordAs his organization hosts its annual conference, the head of the Association of Performing Arts Presenters talks about confronting the hidden challenges of putting on a show.

 According to some estimates, there are as many as 40,000 lobbyists in Washington, D.C., but you don't even need all of your fingers to count how many work on behalf of artists and arts communities (record labels, broadcasting and other corporate interests in the entertainment industry aside).
 This weekend, a handful of those arts advocates, including representatives from Americans for the Arts, the Future of Music Coalition and the League of American Orchestras, convened in New York City as part of the annual conference for Association of Performing Arts Presenters.
 Here's what some of the tiny number of people who lobby for arts in America have been up to: